ncbi/ribovore/documentation/ribosensor.md

   *all*     16     9        0          7         0
 ```

-The 'pass' column indicates how many sequences in each outcome class 'pass' ribosensor.
+The 'pass' column indicates how many sequences in each outcome class 'pass' `ribosensor`.
-All RPSP sequences pass ribosensor.
-Some RPSF and RFSP sequences also pass ribosensor
+All RPSP sequences pass `ribosensor`.
+Some RPSF and RFSP sequences also pass `ribosensor`
 as explained more below.
-All RFSF sequences fail ribosensor.
+All RFSF sequences fail `ribosensor`.

-The ribosensor output also includes `Per-program error counts:`:
+The `ribosensor` output also includes `Per-program error counts:`:
 ```
 # Per-program error counts:
 #